EdgeTX/edgetx.github.io/docs/partnershipprogram.md

 **Benefits of the partnership program:**

- - EdgeTX Software support for agreed-upon hardware platforms by the EdgeTX Team
+ - EdgeTX Software support for agreed-upon hardware platforms by the EdgeTX team.

  - Bug fixing, new features, and enhancements for agreed-upon hardware platforms.

- - Dedicated nightly and release builds for all agreed-upon hardware platforms via Github downloads and EdgeTX flasher.
+ - Dedicated nightly and release builds for all agreed-upon hardware platforms via GitHub downloads and EdgeTX Flasher.

- - Detailed and documented regression testing for agreed-upon hardware platforms for all official releases of EdgeTX
+ - Detailed and documented regression testing for agreed-upon hardware platforms for all official releases of EdgeTX.

  - Permission to use the ”EdgeTX”, “EdgeTX Approved” and “Official Partner of EdgeTX” logos on merchandise, advertising, and marketing material.